 The PFAT Add control is used to add the selected RTCM3 message types found in any Base Station data stream to the current stream.
 The add action combines all the messages present in both streams (post any filtering that may be active) to form a composite.
 Various logic rules in SNIP check for, and warn on, creating conflicting content.
 The result is then forwarded on to any NTRIP Clients or to other users in SNIP (such as a PUSH_Out stream).
 All the messages are still parsed and may be used in various navigation and monitoring services.
 Whenever PFAT Add is active, the right-click menu for the stream shows a check mark.
 Selecting the menu item displays the Add dialog box.
 The message stream must be Parsed in order to Filter the messages.

-The individual controls of the Add dialog is describe in further detail here (link to be provided at release).
+The individual controls of the Add dialog is described in further detail here (link to be provided at release).
 The basic user interaction is to select one or more data streams from other streams present on the machine to which is then added to the subject stream.
 Multiple data streams can be added when required.
 Like all PFAT settings, the values selected are preserved and used each time the stream (or SNIP) is started.

 Caution: The PFAT Add function is very powerful and it is quite easy to create composite message streams which make no logical sense or which are not internally consistent across all the combined messages.